Pttn/rieMiner/README.md

 * Windows 7 or later, or recent enough Linux;
 * x64 CPU with SSE instruction set;
-* 1 GiB of RAM (Sieve size must be manually set at a very low value in the options).
+* 1 GiB of RAM (Sieve size must be manually set at a lower value in the options).

 Recommended:

 * Windows 10 or Debian 9;
-* Intel Core i7 6700 or better, AMD Ryzen R5 1600 or better;
+* Intel Core i7 6700 or better, or AMD Ryzen R5 1600 or better;
 * 8 GiB of RAM.

 ## Compile this program